Cannabis – Marijuana

 Please read my earlier Blog Post ‘Importance of Parent-Child Communication’ by clicking here.

-Teenage binge drinking is resorted to by many teens, but never deal with it lightly.
-It is ultimately your open communication and knowing your kid will pay rich dividends in all such matters.
+Teenage binge drinking is a reality many families face, but it should never be dealt with lightly.
+Open communication and truly knowing your child will pay rich dividends in navigating these matters.

-My conversation with Joe ended with a note ‘Meera seems to be very classy – she got a costly Cognac bottle.
-Next would be a condom!
-So, start preparing for it.
-We will cross the bridge when it comes.
-I do not want to pre-empt you with my dose of advise.’
+My conversation with Joe concluded on a lighter note: “Meera seems very classy—she chose a costly cognac bottle.
+Next might be a condom!
+So, start preparing for that.
+We’ll cross that bridge when we come to it.
+I don’t want to pre-empt you with my dose of advice.